What is a Conveyancer and What Do They Do?

 Be aware of solicitors or conveyancers who charge an hourly rate as it looks cheap at first, but tends to add up quickly.
-Most conveyancers and solicitors operate on a fixed fee conveyancing service these days.
+Most conveyancers and solicitors operate on a fixed price conveyancing service these days.

 What Does a Conveyancer Do?